 Another guy had an ego and was pushy yet very smooth and sauve—I knew this is not my type.

--Having a system of screening or sifting based on profiles, texting, emailing, and a phone conversation before meeting—or not meeting—was extremely efficient and saved me a LOT of time.
+Having a system of screening or sifting based on profiles, texting, emailing, and a phone conversation before meeting—or not meeting—was extremely efficient and saved me a LOT of time.
 Further, most dates I did go out on were enjoyable and we shared many commonalities.

 Don’t have Sex until Marriage

--No matter what way you look at it, abstinence really is the safest way to a happy marriage.
+No matter what way you look at it, abstinence really is the safest way to a happy marriage.

 Make sure their kids blend well with your kids.

-Forgive and Forget your ex.
+Forgive and Forget the pain caused by your ex.

 Also, apologize for the mistakes you made in your marriage and seek their forgiveness too.
 You weren’t perfect.
 No one is.
-Its freeing to forgive and even more freeing to ask for their forgiveness.
+It’s freeing to forgive and even more freeing to ask for their forgiveness.

-In the end forgiving and seeking out forgiveness is very healing.
+In the end, forgiving and seeking out forgiveness is very healing.
 You will no longer be carrying around that hatred and bitterness.
 Forgiving—even when it feels impossible— is a MUST for your own health, your kid’s emotions and ability to bond with both parents, and it will help make your next relationship better!

 I hope some of these tips help you in your dating endeavors.